bbc/psammead/packages/components/psammead-headings/README.md

 ## Description

-The Headings are a set of two components, `Headline` and `SubHeading`.
-They use a `h1` and `h2` HTML element respectively, with the `Headline` being designed for a single use on the page, with `SubHeading` being aimed at repeated use.
+The Headings are a set of three components, `Headline`, `SubHeading` and `PageHeading`.

+They `Headline` and `SubHeading` use a `h1` and `h2` HTML element respectively, with the `Headline` being designed for a single use on the page, with `SubHeading` being aimed at repeated use.

+On the other hand, the `PageHeading` use a `h1` and is designed to be the title of a page, like for example IDX, FIX and Most Read pages.

 ## Installation